linkedin/data-integration-library/docs/parameters/ms.watermark.md

 There should be no more than 1 unit watermark.

+This document focuses on the syntax of `ms.watermark` property.
+To understand how watermark controls execution, please read: [key concept: watermark](../concepts/watermark.md).
+To understand how work unit works, please read: [key concept: work unit](../concepts/work-unit.md).

 ### More about Datetime Watermark

 A datetime watermark is a reference.
 It doesn't directly effect or control